 The wood materials covered by ISPM 15 standards

-Note that these standards apply to all wood packaging materials over 6 mm, such as shipping pallets, crates or boxes.
+Note that these standards apply to all wood packaging materials over 6 mm, such as shipping crates and boxes.
 However, these apply only to packaging made of solid wood.
 Components manufactured from plywood are therefore not covered by the ISPM 15 export standards.

 Treatments applied to wood to meet ISPM-15 export standards

-For a wood packaging to comply with ISPM 15, it must go through a specific process.
+For a wood crate to comply with ISPM 15, it must go through a specific process.

 As a first step, the wood must be debarked.
 It will then be marked DB for “Debarked”.
 It will then be heat treated and marked with the acronym HT for “Heat Treated”.
 There is an alternative to heat treatment which is methyl bromide fumigation.
 In this case, the wood will be marked with the letters MB.
 This treatment is no longer in use in Europe, where the use of methyl bromide has been banned.